huskyroboticsteam/Simulator/README.md

 - armBase
 - shoulder
 - elbow
+- forearm
+- differentialLeft
+- differentialRight
+- hand

 ## Cameras
 The simulator is able to simulate the cameras with the following names:
 - front
 - rear
 - upperArm

+## Additional Hardware devices
+The simulator is also able to simulate the following hardware devices.
+- Lidar sensor
+- IMU

 ## Messages
 The JSON objects sent between the simulator and the rover server are termed *messages*.
 Each message has a type property and a number of additional parameters depending on the type.
 Each type is prefaced with "sim" to avoid confusion with messages pertaining to Mission Control.
 The usage of each type of message is detailed below.